 As always, the Apple (NASDAQ:AAPL) rumor mill is grinding out possible new product releases, launch dates, and device updates.
-And, while there are no safe bets in the technology world, in the Apple world these whispers and speculations drive gains on the stock chart and keep a lively buzz always surrounding the company; that is part of the Apple magic.
+And, while there are no safe bets in the technology world, in the Apple world these whispers and speculations drive gains on the and keep a lively buzz always surrounding the company; that is part of the Apple magic.

 Rumors that Apple would be releasing the “iPhone 5S” began almost the instant its predecessor, the iPhone 5, was launched.
 After all, what followed the company’s fourth-generation smartphone, but the iPhone 4S.
 Once the precedence is set, what else could Apple conceivably call the second iteration of its fifth generation of smartphones?
 Apple’s signature use of taxonomy to help brand its products has led consumers to expect nothing less.

 Now, rumors regarding the new phone are coming fast and with increasing detail.
 Citing Japanese Apple blog MacOtakara, AppleInsider reported that the company’s production partner Foxconn (FXCNY.PK) is “starting to ramp up production of Apple’s iPhone 5 successor.”
 The site also commented that because the design of the rumored iPhone 5S is so similar to the company’s current version of the smartphone, no substantial equipment changes will need to be made in order to manufacture both devices on the same production line.